-WELCOME TO SPRING QUARTER 2017!
-I can't wait to meet you/see you again.
+WELCOME TO SPRING QUARTER 2018!
+I can't wait to meet you or see you again.

 + other times available by appointment

-For Spring Quarter 2017, CMST& 210 & CMST& 220 will meet in Hodson Hall-024.
+For Spring Quarter 2018, CMST& 210, CMST& 220, & CMST 295 will meet in Hodson Hall-024.
 To find Hodson Hall-024, enter on the east side of Hodson Hall at the end of the building that faces the gym.
 The classroom is the last door on the left--across from the entrance to Tarro Theatre.

-JOUR 101 & 202 will meet in either Reeves Hall-022 or Hodson Hall-210.
-Reeves Hall is at the northwest corner of campus and has a radio antenna on the east side of the building.
-Hodson Hall-210 can be accessed from the middle of the building through double glass doors and up the stairs/elevator.
+JOUR 101 & 202 will meet primarily in Reeves Hall-015 or occasionally Reeves Hall-022.
+Reeves Hall is at the northwest corner of campus and has a radio antenna tower on the east side of the building.

 Do you need help with speech anxiety?
 Current SVC students--even those not enrolled in one of my courses--can meet with me for access to speech anxiety resources.
 I am happy to chat with you about strategies and tools that can help you manage physiological symptoms and stress associated with giving oral presentations and/or performing.